Instagram Marketing 2017: 7 Best Campaigns of the Year

 Not surprisingly, the campaign was an online hit!
 The posts received thousands of likes and comments.
 As of December 2017, its video alone has 113,000 likes and 600 comments.

-How to Use Sked’s Visual Planner to Create An Attractive Instagram Grid
+How to Use Sked’s Visual Planner for Instagram Marketing 2017 Success

 To create an eye-catching grid layout like Airbnb did in this campaign, try using our visual feed planner.
 You can use it to design stunning layouts and see exactly what they will look like as an Instagram grid before publishing them.